How Does One Qualify For The HARP Refinance Program?

 HARP Refinance Explained

 Bankruptcy and foreclosure rates have sky rocketed and set historical highs.
-For homeowners who had mortgage loan balances higher than the value of their homes and who wanted to stick the real estate collapse out, the government created the Home Affordable Refinance Program, also known as HARP Refinance.
+For homeowners who had mortgage loan balances higher than the value of their homes and who wanted to stick the real estate collapse out, the government created the Home Affordable Refinance Program.

 Basics Of HARP Refinance

 The Home Affordable Refinance Program do not require appraisals since the home mortgage loan balance is higher than the actual value of your home.
-The HARP Refinance program has been extended a few times and is set to expire on December 31, 2015.
-Homeowners who did not take advantage of the HARP loan program should contact us to see if they qualify and see the type of savings that a HARP Refinance loan can offer.
+This program has been extended a few times and is set to expire on December 31, 2015.
+Homeowners who did not take advantage of this loan program should contact us to see if they qualify and see the type of savings that this loan can offer.